Help with your SMETS1 Smart Meter

 Manually entering a vend code

 You may need to enter a vend code if your meter has no WAN, or a top up fails to hit your meter.
+WAN is the network that allows your smart meter to connect to energy supply services.

 To enter a vend code, you will need to